Divy1211/TGBot/README.md

 1. Install node version `v17.3.0` or higher and npm version `8.3.0` or higher
 2. `cd` into the source directory
-3. Run `npm install .`
+3. Run `npm i`
-4. Run `npm install -g typescript ts-node typeorm`
-5. Make a `.env` file in the root directory of the source and add your bot token under `TOKEN=<BOT TOKEN GOES HERE>`.
+4. Make a `.env` file in the **root** directory of the source and add:
+    1. Your instance's bot token as `TOKEN=<BOT TOKEN GOES HERE>`.
 Note: Make sure that you never post your bot token publicly!
 It allows anyone who has it to take control of your bot.
-6. Add your server's guild ID under `TEST=<GUILD ID GOES HERE>`
+    2. Add your test server's guild ID as `TEST=<GUILD ID GOES HERE>`
-7. `npm run dev` can then be used for developing the bot with hot reloading.
+5. `npm run dev` can then be used for developing the bot with hot reloading.
+6. `npm run start` can be used to run the bot without hot reloading (should not be used in production)
+7. `npm run deploy` can be used to run the bot in a production environment